LiangZhao13/Maritime-knowledge-extraction-and-ship-maneuvering-test/README.md

 The code has been tested on a Linux machine with Ubuntu 18.04 only (it is not tested on Windows machine).
 The .slx is preferably run on MATLAB 2024a or newer version.

 ## Citation
-if you use our data or code, please cite our paper:
+if you use our data or code, please cite the paper:

 ```
 @article{zhao2025intelligent,